Complete applications are due by January 15 for fall admission consideration. Ph.D. applications will only be accepted for fall admissions.

 Admission to the Ph.D. program requires both a strong commitment to teaching and distinguished academic achievement.
 Applicants provide three letters of recommendation which attest both to their aptitude for teaching and to their academic abilities.

-We also ask for a sample of analytic academic writing, a statement of academic goals, all transcripts, and the general scores from the Graduate Record Examination (GRE).
+We also ask for a sample of analytic academic writing, a statement of academic goals, and all transcripts.
 More information appears below about each of these aspects of the student’s admissions portfolio.

 A completed Graduate Admission Application (application fee of $50 required).